ParthPatel00/SantAI/Gift-expert/README.md

 ### **Step 4: Smart Gift Search**

-SantAI uses this information to search Amazon for products that perfectly match your friend's interests and personality.
+Santa Agent uses this information to search Amazon for products that perfectly match your friend's interests and personality.

 ### **Step 5: Perfect Recommendations**

 You receive a curated list of real Amazon products with prices, descriptions, and direct purchase links.

-## 🎯 Real Examples - See SantAI in Action
+## 🎯 Real Examples - See Santa Agent in Action

 ### **Example 1: Birthday Gift for Your Adventurous Friend**

 ```
 You: "I need a gift for Parth's birthday"

-SantAI: "🎁 Getting gift recommendations for Parth..."
+Santa Agent: "🎁 Getting gift recommendations for Parth..."

 [Connects to Parth's AI agent]

 Parth's AI: "Parth loves outdoor sports, adventure gear, and fitness equipment.
 He enjoys high-energy activities and competitive environments."

-SantAI: "🎁 Gift Recommendations for Parth
+Santa Agent: "🎁 Gift Recommendations for Parth

 Based on preferences: Outdoor sports, adventure gear, fitness equipment...